Goodyear acquires Cooper in all-American tire deal - WTMJ

-Goodyear Tire & Rubber Co. is acquiring Cooper in a deal valued at $2.5 billion that will combine the two century-old Ohio manufacturers.
+Goodyear Tire & Rubber Co. is acquiring Cooper in a deal with an equity value of $2.8 billion that will combine the two century-old Ohio manufacturers.

 Cooper, founded in 1914, is the 5th largest tire maker in North America based on revenue.
 The company has about 10,000 employees in 15 countries.
 In addition to the Cooper brand, it also owns Mastercraft, Roadmaster and Mickey Thompson.